haqianchanchu/PSCBO/README.md

 ### Dara test
 To make the experiment feasible, the datatest.py simplifies the experimental process.
 ### Dara analysis
-The directory "Voteresult" records the final data and prints it.
+The directory "Vote_result" records the final data and prints it.